mkpetterson/2016-elections/README.md

 ## Prediction Results

 Of the 778 counties in the test set, 97% of them were accurately predicted to have either Trump or Clinton as the forerunner.
-A choropleth map of the counties in the testing set is shown below, with blue representing accurate predictions, while yello represents counties with a different predicted forerunner.
+A choropleth map of the counties in the testing set is shown below, with blue representing accurate predictions, while yellow represents counties with a different predicted forerunner.

 <img alt='flipped' src='images/flipped.png'>